How to get your deposit back

 DPS ask you to use your online account to request the form

-Mydeposits ask you to contact them to get the form
+Mydeposits ask you to contact them for the form

 You can use a high street solicitor to witness the signature.
-They should only charge around £5 for this service.
+They should only charge around £5.

 Getting the money back